-HUD-approved form - Victims may provide to HOC, or to the requesting Section 8 owner or manager, a written certification, on a form approved by the U.S. Department of Housing and Urban Development (HUD), that the individual is a victim of domestic violence, dating violence, sexual assault, or stalking.
+- 1. HUD-approved form Victims may provide to HOC, or to the requesting Section 8 owner or manager management agent, a written certification, on a form approved by the U.S. Department of Housing and Urban Development (HUD), that the individual is a victim of domestic violence, dating violence, sexual assault, or stalking.
 On this form, the victim must also state that the incident or incidents in question are bona fide incidents of actual or threatened abuse meeting the requirements of the applicable definition(s) set forth in this Policy.
-The incident or incidents in question must be described in reasonable detail as required in the HUDapproved form, and the completed certification must include the name of the perpetrator.
-A copy of HOC's HUD-Approved form Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking, and Alternate Documentation is provided in Appendix C of this Policy.

-- 2. Other documentation Victims may provide to HOC, or to the requesting Section 8 owner or manager, written documentation signed by an employee, agent, or volunteer of a victim service provider, an attorney, or a medical professional.
+The incident or incidents in question must be described in reasonable detail as required in the HUD-approved form, and the completed certification must include the name of the perpetrator.
+A copy of HOC's HUD-Approved form Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking, and Alternate Documentation is provided in Appendix C of this Policy. - 2.
+Other documentation Victims may provide to HOC, or to the requesting Section 8 owner or manager management agent, written documentation signed by an employee, agent, or volunteer of a victim service provider, social worker, an attorney or other legal assistance provider, pastoral counselor, a medical professional or a mental health professional, or other professional (collectively, "professional").
 In order to use such third-party documentation, the victim must have sought assistance in addressing the domestic violence, dating violence, sexual assault, or stalking, or the effects of the abuse, described in such documentation from the third-party.
 The professional providing the documentation must sign and attest under penalty of perjury (28 U.S.C.
 1746) to the professional's belief that the incident or incidents in question are bona fide incidents of abuse meeting the requirements of the applicable definition(s) set forth in this Policy.
 The victim of the incident or incidents of domestic violence, dating violence, sexual assault, or stalking described in the documentation must also sign and attest to the documentation under penalty of perjury. - 3.
-Police or court record Victims may provide to HOC, or to the requesting Section 8 owner or manager, a Federal, State, tribal, territorial, local police, or court record describing the incident, or incidents, in question. - B. Time allowed to provide verification/ failure to provide.
-An individual who claims protection against adverse action based on an incident or incidents of actual or threatened domestic violence, dating violence, sexual assault, or stalking, and who is requested by HOC, or a Section 8 owner or manager to provide verification, must provide such verification within 14 business days (i.e., 14 calendar days, excluding Saturdays, Sundays, and federally-recognized holidays) after receipt of the request for verification.
-Failure to provide verification, in proper form within such time will result in loss of protection under VAWA and this policy against a proposed adverse action. - C. Waiver of verification requirement.
-The Executive Director of HOC, or a Section 8 owner, or manager, may, with respect to any specific case, waive the above-stated requirements for verification and provide the benefits of this policy based on the victim's statement or other corroborating evidence.
-The Executive Director, owner, or manager has the sole discretion to grant such a waiver, which HOC will submit in writing.
+Police or court record Victims may provide to HOC, or to the requesting Section 8 owner or manager management agent, a Federal, State, tribal, territorial, local police, or court record describing the incident, or incidents, in question. - B. Time allowed to provide verification/ failure to provide.
+An individual who claims protection against adverse action based on an incident or incidents of actual or threatened domestic violence, dating violence, sexual assault, or stalking, and who is requested by HOC, or a Section 8 owner or manager management agent to provide verification, must provide such verification within 14 business days (i.e., 14 calendar days, excluding Saturdays, Sundays, and federally-recognized holidays) after receipt of the request for verification.
+Failure to provide verification, in proper form within such time will result in loss of protection under VAWA and this policy against a proposed adverse action.

+C. Waiver of verification requirement.
+The Executive Director of HOC, or a Section 8 owner, or manager management agent, may, with respect to any specific case, waive the above-stated requirements for verification and provide the benefits of this policy based on the victim's statement or other corroborating evidence.
+The Executive Director, owner, or manager management agent has the sole discretion to grant such a waiver, which HOC will submit in writing.
 A waiver in a particular instance or instances shall not operate as precedent for, or create any right to, a waiver in any other case or cases, regardless of similarity in circumstances.